MoralisWeb3/docs/docs/01-web3-data-api/self-hosting-moralis-server/deployment.md

 This guide will teach you how to deploy your server to a hosting service of your choice.

 :::caution Important
-The completion of both Initial Setup and Production Environment Setup is required to continue.
+The completion of both local and production environment setups is required to continue.
 :::

 ## Heroku